lars-t-hansen/digibygg-poc/snappysense/data-model.md

     ... additional history fields
 ```

+## Aggregate

+TODO: This is a table keyed on location (and maybe other things) that holds aggregate readings
+per locations.

 ## Class

 There is one entry in `CLASS` for each device class.
 These are are mostly informational and for